hablaras/script.artwork.loader/README.md

 ## Settings

+In settings you can specify which artwork type should be added by enabling or disabling it.

 The postfix of each artwork type can be specified in the settings section of the the add-on.

 For example: